bregnery/bregnery.github.io/_docs/tutorials/FEWZtutorial.md

 srundev --time=04:00:00
 ```

-This is an example of how to submit a job.
-The submit script used in this example is FEWZforHiggs2mumu/FEWZ/FEWZ_3.1.b2/bin/dy_nlo_submit.sh
+The submit script used in this example is ``FEWZforHiggs2mumu/FEWZ/FEWZ_3.1.b2/bin/dy_nlo_submit.sh``.
+Now, use this to submit
+to the HiPerGator (or other SLURM system).

 ```bash
 sbatch dy_nlo_submit.sh